MegaMosquito/achatina/README.md

 ### Docker is Required

-All of the examples here *require a recent version of Docker* to be installer (I think version 18.06 or newer will work, maybe older ones too).
+All of the examples here *require a recent version of Docker* to be installed (I think version 18.06 or newer will work, maybe older ones too).

 Using docker makes these examples extremely portable, requiring little or no setup on any host to use these examples.
 Usually all prerequistes are embedded within the resulting Docker containers.
 I try to do almost all of my coding within Docker containers these days, and acahtina is no exception.